ovh/docs/pages/web/web-paas/configuration-services/varnish/guide.en-ie.md

 ## Modules

-$partner_full supports a number of optional modules you can include in your VCLs, namely:
+Web PaaS supports a number of optional modules you can include in your VCLs, namely:

 * cookie
 * header